genropy/genropy_saved/docs/genro/bag/bagFromTo.rst

 		|   `attributes`     | `attributes`        |
 		+--------------------+---------------------+

 	XML is a very common instrument to transport data, but transforming any datastructure into XML doument makes you loss the data types.
-This does't happen with the :meth:`gnr.core.gnrbag.Bag.toXml` method.
+This does't happen with the :meth:`toXml` method.
 This method adds for each XML element a special attribute called '_T' that includes a code for the recognition of the original type of the item's value (the method doesn't add the '_T' attribute for the ``string`` types).

 	>>> from gnr.core.gnrbag import Bag
 	>>> import datetime